-Porter’s face gained a cold seriousness as he sucked in a long breath.
-“Ok, the newbie, teenaged, last-string goblin archer of the Haetheron Army gets past your defensive roll of ONE— can I just point out, of one, with his blunt but fiery arrow and you are now dead.
+Behind his swooping bangs, Porter’s face gained a cold seriousness.
+He sucked in a long breath before speaking.
+“Ok, the weak, teenaged, last-string goblin archer of the Haetheron Army gets past your defensive roll of ONE— can I just point out, of one, with his blunt but fiery arrow and you are now dead.
 But I, I’m a very judicious and fair Dungeon Master…”

 “Maulwroth,” said Maggie, enunciating the vowels in just the way she hoped would get under Ram’s skin, at least a little bit.